 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re installed directly onto the frame and are extremely damage-resistant, shutters are the perfect window treatment for French doors.
 Their timeless looks and energy-efficiency are added benefits for your French door.

 Octagon-shaped windows are some of the most appealing and visually striking windows there are in Houston homes.
-With their special geometry, you would be remiss to mask them with a run-of-the-mill window treatment like curtains or blinds.
-Instead, pick a window treatment that’s able to be custom-built to the window’s unique shape so your home will reap the benefits of your octagonal window.
+With their special geometry, you would be careless to mask them with a run-of-the-mill window treatment like curtains or blinds.
+Instead, pick a window treatment that’s able to be custom-built to the window’s unique shape so your home will get the benefits of your octagon window.

-When talking about “wide windows,” we’re referring to windows wider than 4 feet.
+When talking about “wide windows,” we’re referring to windows with a width greater than 4feet.
 That includes full wall windows that stretch far beyond what normal window treatments would cover.
 When designing for wide windows, Houston homeowners need to think about how well a window treatment will maintain their privacy and block light and temperature flow that wide windows normally allow.
 Finally, wide window treatments should be low maintenance in operating, as there’s a lot of real estate that they have to cover.

-Angled windows (or “rake” windows) are appearing more and more in contemporary home design.
-The trouble with angled window treatments, similar to octagon windows, is getting one that matches your unique window geometry.
-Remember also that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and shut often is oftentimes best for rake windows.
+Rake or angled windows are appearing more and more in contemporary home design.
+The trouble with angled window treatments, similar to octagonal windows, is getting one that matches your unique window geometry.
+Remember also that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t have to open and shut often is oftentimes best for rake windows.